MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/exchange-2007-end-of-support.md

 ### Migrate to Microsoft 365

 Migrating your email to Microsoft 365 is your best and simplest option to help you retire your Exchange 2007 deployment.
-With a migration to Microsoft 365, you can make a single hop from 10-year-old technology to state of the art features, like:
+With a migration to Microsoft 365, you can make a single hop from 10-year-old technology to state-of-the-art features, like:

 - Compliance capabilities such as Retention Policies, In-Place and Litigation Hold, in-place eDiscovery, and more;